 Iron and carbon are what make up steel and give it such a dense hardness.
 Iron is known as a pyrophoric substance in that it will ignite when exposed to oxygen at room temperature.

-Now iron does not spontaneously combust if you hold it and that’s because it has a thin layer of oxidation that prevents it.
+Now iron doesn’t spontaneously combust if you hold it, and that’s because it has a thin layer of oxidation that prevents it.
+The outer layer is actually iron oxide, a coating protecting the pure iron inside…

-However, if you were to chip away at that oxidation and expose the iron then pieces of it would ignite as the air got to it.
-That is the big secret about using flint and steel to light a fire.
+However, if you were to chip away at that oxidation and expose the iron, then pieces of it would ignite as the air got to it.
+That’s the big secret about using flint and steel to light a fire.

 Striking the high carbon steel striker against a hard rock-like flint at the right angle will chip away the steel and cause the iron inside to produce a spark as it burns up in the air.